NikolaiRadke/JQ6500-rescue-tool/README.md

 There are two common variants: 16MBit und 32MBit.
 You can recognize your variant by simply plugging in the module.
 Does ist hav a **red** LED, it is a **16MBit** module.
 Is ist a **blue** LED, you've got a **32MBit** module.

 ## Windows
-1. You need the prepared ISO-Image from this repository: [jq6500_rescue_tool.iso](https://github.com/NikolaiRadke/JQ6500-rescue-tool/tree/master/ISO)
+1. You need the prepared ISO-Image from this repository from here [jq6500_rescue_tool.iso](https://github.com/NikolaiRadke/JQ6500-rescue-tool/tree/master/ISO).
 2. Create a bootable medium. **Right click** on *jq6500_rescue_tool.iso* und select **Burn disc image**, insert a blank CDROM oder DVD and press **Burn**.
 3. Restart your Computer and boot from Disc (usually bei pressing F11, F12, DEL or whatever during startup, see your mainboard manual).
 4. Plug in your JQ6500-16p.